atiktadvi/store-rating-platform/README.md

 # Store Rating Platform

-A full-stack web application that allows users to register, log in, browse stores, and submit ratings.
-The platform supports role-based access for Administrators, Normal Users, and Store Owners.
+A full-stack web application that enables users to browse stores, submit ratings, and manage feedback through a secure role-based system.

 ## Tech Stack